-It’s a scary thing to think about having a tree fall on your house.
+It’s scary to think about having a tree fall on your house.
 External forces could cause a tree to fall on your car, or even just somewhere in your yard.
 Trees are generally big and can do a lot of damage to whatever they fall on.
-You often hear about trees that fall during storms, and see pictures on TV of the destruction they cause.
-Then you may begin to worry about the trees on your property and wonder if and when one of them could fall.
+Often you hear about trees that fall during storms, and see pictures on TV of the destruction they cause.
+People begin to worry about the trees on your property and wonder if and when one of them could fall.
 Saturated soil is a leading cause of tree failure.

-Wind-throw is a technical term for the occurrence of a tree being uprooted.
-When force is applied, such as wind, the trunk acts like a lever and in falling, pulls up its own roots.
+Arborists define Wind-throw as the technical term for a tree being uprooted and falling.
+Force, applied the trunk, acts like a lever and pulls up its own roots.
 Wind and/or heavy storms are often enough to cause wind-throw.
 The taller the tree, the more susceptible it is to wind-throw.

 What Type of Tree is More Likely to Fall?

 Is there any one kind of tree that is more likely than another to be uprooted in a storm?
 Well, yes.
-It seems as though balsam, cedar, willow, fir, white pine, white spruce, and sometimes hemlock are more likely to fall during a storm.
+In recent studies; balsam, cedar, willow, fir, white pine, white spruce, and sometimes hemlock are more likely to fall during a storm.
 Generally, though, this is because they are growing in wet areas.
 The taller the tree, the more likely it will be to fall when the soil becomes too saturated and unstable.